aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

 import os
 STATIC_ROOT = os.path.join(BASE_DIR, 'static')
 ```
-The `static` directory is needed for some files later, so create it now.
+The `static` directory is needed for some files later, so create it now:
 ```
 $ mkdir static
 ```